Shop Repairs Manufacturers Resources iFAQs About

 Electricity?

-The mathematical symbol for charge is q or Q from the 18th century phrase "quantity of electricity".
-The standard unit of electric charge is the coulomb, abbreviated C (capital C because Coulomb was a person).
+The unit of electric charge is the coulomb, abbreviated C — capital C because Coulomb was a person.

 AA Battery

 An alkaline AA battery delivers about 5,000 C of charge during its useful life.
-An average bolt of lightning delivers just 15 C but it does so in just 30 microseconds!
+An average bolt of lightning delivers just 15 C but it does so in a mere 30 microseconds!

 The Atom

-Surrounding every electric charge is a space (a field) acting to move the charge toward opposite-polarity charges and away from like-polarity charges.
+Surrounding every electric charge is a space (a field) acting to move the charge away from like-polarity charges and toward opposite-polarity charges.

-Electrons, being lightweight and energetic, are electrically attracted toward the more massive and more stationary protons.
+Negatively-charged electrons, being lightweight and energetic, are electrically drawn toward the more massive and more stationary, positively-charged protons.

-Meanwhile, protons clump together with other protons, and also with neutrons (particles composed of three quarks totaling zero charge).
-These protons and neutrons are held together by the strong nuclear force, which is much stronger than the electric force.
+Meanwhile, protons clump together with other protons and with neutrons (particles comprising three quarks totaling zero charge).
+The clumps of matter are held together by the strong nuclear force, which is much stronger than the electric force.

-The positive clump of particles (called a nucleus) and all its attracted electrons is called an atom.
-The attracted electrons repel one another, forming a negative cloud around the nucleus.
+The positively-charged clump of particles (called a nucleus) along with all the attracted, negatively-charged electrons is called an atom.
+The gathered electrons repel one another, forming a negative cloud around the nucleus.

 The diameter of a nucleus is between 1.6 and 15 femtometers, abbreviated f m.
-A femtometer is also called a fermi, in honor of nuclear physicist Enrico Fermi.
+One fm is also called a fermi in honor of nuclear physicist Enrico Fermi.

 1 f m (or fermi) = 1 quadrillionth (10 -15 ) of a meter